dobbernaut/test-wdio-ts/README.md

-These are tests for the Trade Me's website and services.
+These are tests for Trade Me's website and services.

 The tests are divided into two.
 A UI test suite that tests the [Trade Me website](https://www.tmsandbox.co.nz/), and an API test suite which test [Trade Me's services](https://developer.trademe.co.nz/api-overview/).